romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer wants to enable custom secret scanning patterns for a specific repository.
+Q: A developer wants to enable custom secret scanning patterns for a specific repository.
 What is the first step?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the repository's security settings and enable custom secret scanning**